 5 Relationship Red Flags – Bruce Becomes Dr. Phil [Opinion]

-I have been married for over 25 years.
+I have been married for over 26 years.
 Does that make me an expert on relationships?
-The same way being Joan Rivers makes her an expert on fashion.
+The same way being Bruce Jenner makes him an expert on women.
 It doesn’t.
 But I am going to comment on relationships anyway because that is what I do.

 I have teenagers in my house and that means a lot of conversation when their friends come over.
 Mind you this conversation is not with me but it is held loud enough in another room for these worn out disc jockey ears to hear it just fine.
 From sitting quietly and following the teaching, “The quieter you become, the more you can hear”.
 I have figured out the following observations to be red flags of warning to anyone in a relationship in this day and age.

 Texting: You don’t have to be an Anthony Wiener for this modern form of communication to jump up and bite you in the LOL.
 Texting isn’t so much about the message as it is the timing of the message.
 If your significant other always seems to be on their phone around you yet takes a significant amount of time to return a message from you that could be a problem.
 This holds true for people who don’t have to work for a living by the way.
 The fact that they are preoccupied with their phone when they are around you and the fact that they don’t have time to text you when they aren’t should tell you there is trouble in what you might think of as paradise.

 Little Annoyances: Those little things you do that used to drive her crazy don’t even score a blip on the radar screen anymore.
 That is when she has checked out and you are left in line holding a buggy full of see you later.
 We all are annoying.
 We annoy the people we love most of all.
 When they stop noticing that we are annoying then they have turned their attention to something or someone else.
 If this goes on too long you could catch on fire and she won’t even think to bring a bucket of water.